 Both the System Updater and the Librarian are available on the KORG website, in the wavestate support section, along with the latest documentation.

 There is also an unofficial peer support site known as the KORG Forums, where recently a wavestate subforum has been established.

 KORG has released a six-part series of instruction videos for the wavestate on YouTube.
 Part 1 deals with the basics of wave sequencing as found on the wavestate, or "Wave Sequencing 2.0":

 Despite the original promo video (which I won't link to) I think the strength of the wavestate will be with evolving soundscapes for cinematic and ambient music, but it's definitely capable of more immediate and aggressive stylings as well, or more traditional piano and strings type stuff.

 My own interests lie in the more ambient end of the spectrum, so this should be interesting.

 Just a disclalmer: my wavestate is paid for with my own dime; I have not received a loan unit from KORG or anything like that.
 They probably don't have that many units to spare, since it seems they can't make them fast enough.

-If this website is still up in 30 years, it will be interesting to asses what happened in between.
+If this website is still up in 30 years, it will be interesting to assess what happened in between.
 Did the wavestate become a modern classic, as many reviews have predicted?
 My feeling it that this will indeed be the case.

 Buy KORG wavestate from Thomann

 Here are direct links to Musikhaus Thomann for KORG wavestate.
 If you buy from them, this site earns a small commission, which helps to keep this site up and running with no ads.